OWASP/www-policy/operational/expense-reimbursement.md

 - Bundling complete trip expenses into one submission is preferred.
 - When submitting expenses for travel, please subtotal amounts for Transit (Air/train/taxi), Lodging, and Meals.

-Approvals for reimbursments shall follow the [Signatory Guidelines](/www-policy/operational/signatory) of the OWASP Foundation.
-Exception process for denied reimbursments shall be:
+Approvals for reimbursements shall follow the [Signatory Guidelines](/www-policy/operational/signatory) of the OWASP Foundation.
+Exception process for denied reimbursements shall be:
 - Email with narrative and expense information sent to the Treasurer
 - Proper compliance to policy and extenuating circumstances will be considered.
 - In consultation with the Executive Director, Treasurer will make final determination

+When an expense is expected to be more than $5,000, an invoice is required from the vendor for direct remittance.
 It is a very serious matter if you record false or misleading information on expense reimbursements.
 You may not request reimbursement for expenses that you did not have or that were not business-related.

 ## Travel Assistance Programs